daviddecorso/BuyAndSell/README.md

 - BuyAndSell.checkPrices
   - Determines if a player can check the price of an item.

+- BuyAndSell.viewPriceList
+  - Determines if a player can check the price of an item.

 - BuyAndSell.buyItems
   - Determines if a player can buy items.